310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 {% endbubble %}

 {% bubble Kanata %}
-Hehehe~ Sea breams and flounders showed him a dance~[^3] *puka puka*~♪
+fufufu\~ sea breams and flounders showed him a dance~[^3] <em>puka puka\~♪</em>
 {% endbubble %}

 {% bubble Chiaki %}
 Hehe.
 The people in his home treat him very preciously, like a god, so they didn't like it when he was around me…

-… Did I end up causing you trouble, Kanata?
+…Did I end up causing you trouble, Kanata?
 {% endbubble %}

 {% bubble Kanata %}
-Not at all~ it would have been much more troublesome if you died from illness.
-Let me save you every once in a while… Hero~♪
+not at all~ it would have been much more troublesome if you died from illness. let me save you every once in a while… hero~♪
 {% endbubble %}

 {% bubble Tetora %}